 Writing activities are a powerful tool to help teenagers come out with their feelings.
 It allows the expression of sensitive emotions that might be difficult to convey verbally.
 Such activities can help the teen gain a better perspective of their emotions while also building confidence and self-esteem.

-1. Ask them to write a letter from their future to their present self.
+- Ask them to write a letter from their future to their present self.
 What advice would they give to their current self?
+For instance, a teen struggling to meet their set standards can write, “You are doing your best, and that’s enough.
+Don’t forget to enjoy the little moments.”

-1. Once done, ask your teen to read it aloud.
+- Once done, ask them to read it aloud (if they’re comfortable).
 In this process, guide them through the letter to help identify issues they are experiencing now and how they would like to feel about them in the future.
+This exercise may help them identify current challenges and find a sense of direction.

-1. If they like, they can decorate and frame the letter to use as a positive daily reminder.
+- If they like, they can decorate and frame the letter to use as a positive daily reminder.
+For example, a teen might decorate the letter with motivational quotes or symbols that inspire them.

 An anonymous blogger and English teacher uses Snowball activity to teach essay writing.
 She says, ”Snowball writing is an activity that your middle and high school students will always remember.
 It can be used with almost any writing genre and is highly engaging for even your most reluctant writers.
 I use this method for narrative, poetry, descriptive, and essay writing.
 I even use it as an introductory icebreaker activity during back-to-school or a semester change (i)!”